-Because of the rate at which technology and scientific knowledge evolve, VORTEX-SE aims to be an experiment that is flexible and can adapt quickly to new ways of making observations, and to new ideas in the atmospheric and social sciences.
+Because of the rate at which technology and scientific knowledge evolve, VORTEX-SE aims to be flexible, quickly adapt to new ways of making observations, and to investigate new ideas in the atmospheric and social sciences.

-This is an exciting opportunity to learn more about tornadoes—still poorly understood in any region—and how people become aware of their threat and respond in ways that can protect their lives and property.
+This is an opportunity to learn more about tornadoes—still poorly understood in any region—and learn how people become aware of their threat and respond in ways that can protect their lives and property.

-NSSL is the executing partner and lead organization in developing the research program to meet the VORTEX-SE objectives because of our experience during the past 20 years in the previous VORTEX experiments.
-We have brought together a number of tornado researchers and social scientists, including many from the southeastern U.S., to identify the most important and urgent areas of research.
+NSSL is the lead organization in developing the VORTEX-SE/VORTEX USA research program to meet the VORTEX-SE/VORTEX USA objectives because of NSSL’s experience during the past 25 years in the previous VORTEX experiments.
+The lab has brought together a number of tornado researchers with expertise in physical science, social and behavioral sciences, and engineering to focus on the most important and urgent areas of research.